bjameshunter/k8s-manifest-patterns/README.md

 - You will push YAML that won't compile or that violates KRM - up to you to hook in checks
 - Mentally compiling paths seems like something that is easy to do, but it gets complicated
   - "Where is such-and-such resource set?" is not always easy to answer
+- Strict `kustomize` had me inserting with patches an indexed list of drives b/c they were app-specific config maps or secrets that needed to be in init containers and I couldn't think of a clever way to do it with the Helm chart I had.

 Lo bueno